meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 #### Tags and Payment Methods

-Chargeback statements capture the billing information associated with the chargeback account at the time the chargeback statement is generated.
-This implies that the payment method that is active on the project at the point in time when the chargeback statement is generated will be charged for all line items in the chargeback statement.
+Chargeback statements capture the billing information associated with the chargeback account at the end of the report period of its line items.
+This implies that the payment method that is active on the project at the end of the report period of a line item will be set for the according line item.
 The same also applies to tags (i.e. meshProject and meshCustomer tags).

-Depending on meshStack's configuration, chargeback statements are generated on the 6th of a month.
-Customer admins should ensure that their project metadata (like payment method, tags) is up to date at that point and their payment method is still active on that date.
+Always using the project metadata and tags that were set at the end of the report period (usually end of a month) allows easy handling of payment method expiration and usage of tags that were actually set in the according report period.
+If e.g. a payment method expires on the 1st of January 2022 it shall be used for the December chargeback statement no matter when the chargeback statement is actually generated.

 > Controllers should consider this when defining an expiration date of a [payment method](meshcloud.payment-methods.md).
-> For example, a payment method valid for the year of 2021 should expire in Janaury 2022 *after* the end of the chargeback period.
+> For example, a payment method valid for the year of 2021 should expire on the 1st of Janaury 2022, not on the 31st of December.

 #### Chargeback Statement Previews